Does Swaddling Prevent SIDS?

 2. Swaddling Reduces Unsafe Sleeping

 By reducing crying, swaddling lessens a parent’s temptation to put her baby to sleep on the stomach.
 It also may reduce her temptation to bring the baby into her bed.
+If you were wondering if it’s safe for a baby to sleep in a swaddle, then the answer is yes, as long as you follow the AAP guidelines for swaddling your baby.
+Click here to read our article “when to stop swaddling.”

 3. Swaddling Reduces Cigarette Smoking